LiskArchive/lisk-core/docs/commands/start.md

   -l, --log=trace|debug|info|warn|error|fatal          Log level.
 Environment variable "LISK_LOG_LEVEL" can also be
                                                        used.

-  -n, --network=network                                [default: default] Default network config to use.
+  -n, --network=network                                [default: mainnet] Default network config to use.
 Environment
                                                        variable "LISK_NETWORK" can also be used.

   -p, --port=port                                      Open port for the peer to peer incoming connections.
 Environment
                                                        variable "LISK_PORT" can also be used.

+  -u, --url=url                                        The url to the genesis block snapshot.

   --api-host=api-host                                  Host to be used for api-client.
 Environment variable
                                                        "LISK_API_HOST" can also be used.